We are dedicated to promoting STANDARDS AND excellence in the field of Regenerative Medicine.

 - to assist in the advocacy of Regenerative Medicine for its members as well as the public

-- to provide medical education and training to its members
+- to provide formal medical education and training to its members in the field of Regenerative Medicine

 - to set a standard for the credentialing in Regenerative Medicine through examinations and certifications